 Dr Nick Treanor

-Nick Treanor is a Chancellor's Fellow in Philosophy (tenure-track).
+Nick Treanor is a Lecturer in Philosophy and the Undergraduate Teaching Director for the subject.
 Before coming to Edinburgh he was the Newton Trust Lecturer in Philosophy at the University of Cambridge and a Fellow of Churchill College.
-He works in epistemology, the philosophy of mind and metaphysics.
+He works in epistemology, the philosophy of mind, and metaphysics.
 He received his PhD in 2009 from Brown University.

 Nick's research centres on a project that independently raises, and then connects, three issues in the philosophy of mind, epistemology and metaphysics.
 On the mind side is the question of how to understand the part/whole structure of belief and in particular the question of whether beliefs are properly understood as individuals.
 On the epistemological side is the question of what it is to know more, or of what it is to improve one's epistemic contact with the world.
 And on the metaphysics side is the question of what the world is like such that more of it can be known.
 The questions overlap since as Stalnaker has said "one can never fully disentangle questions about the nature of representation from questions about the nature of what is represented".